jenkinsci/forensics-api-plugin/README.md

   - total number of different authors
   - creation time
   - last modification time
 - **Commit tracking**: Tracks all new commits that are part of a build.
-- **Reference build**: Obtains a reference build for a specific build of a job.
-Such a reference build is the best matching build in a possibly different job that can be used to compute delta reports (for static analysis, code coverage, etc.).
+With this information plugins can select the first build that contains a specific commit.
+- **Reference build**: Plugins that want to show information (delta reports) relative to another build need a way to select this so called reference build.
+A reference build can be a previous build for the same repository branch or if the project is working with several branches a specific build from the job that builds the target branch (i.e., the branch the current changes will be merged into).
+Examples for consumers of this reference build are:
+   - The warnings plugin computes new or fixed static analysis warnings based on a comparison with the reference build.
+   - The code coverage plugin calculates the coverage difference of the actual changes compared to the results of the reference build.

 ## Implementations